 Violence Prevention Initiative (VPI)

 Violence is a significant public health problem impacting the health and well-being of communities throughout the United States.
 Despite reductions in other areas of premature death, the Allegheny County homicide rate has risen in recent years.
-From 2012 to 2015, the number of homicides in Allegheny County increased from 108 to 114.
-Violence continues to disproportionately affect certain demographic groups-in particular, young African American men.
-Despite the fact that only 13% of Allegheny County residents are Black or African American, 81% of the homicide victims in 2015 were Black.
-The vast majority of the homicides are caused by gunshot wounds--81% of the total in 2016.
+In 2017, the homicide total for the City of Pittsburgh was 57 (remained the same from 2016) and for the Suburbs 50 (increase of 2% from 2016.
+While only 13% of Allegheny County residents are Black or African American, 83% of the victims were Black.
+Twelve percent (12%) of the homicides occurred in just 1 zip code of Allegheny County's 130 neighborhoods, zip code 15206.

 The Homicide Review has been examining homicides in the City of Pittsburgh since 2012.
 In 2014 the Homicide Review expanded to all of Allegheny County.
 The Homicide Review combines epidemiologic surveillance with community-based participation to better understand neighborhood dynamics associated with violence.
 The ultimate goal of the Homicide Review is to develop intervention strategies for reducing the homicide rate in Allegheny County.
 For more information, contact Gina Brooks, the Homicide Review Coordinator.